 Can’t email yourself from a contact form plugin?

 Here’s the problem – the contact form you set up in WordPress with either Contact Form 7, Ninja Forms, Gravity Forms, or any of the millions of other contact form makers won’t send you notifications of a form completion.
 Well, it is, but you aren’t getting them.

 That’s the frustrating part – there’s no errors from the sending end but it never shows up in your inbox, nor your spam box, nor the quarantine box, it just doesn’t get there.
 What the heck is going on?
+(Ok, to be fair, email admins would know to check the server logs and you might be able to figure this out faster than I did but typically they aren’t the peeps building a contact form in WordPress either.)
 Read more “Form Madness – Why won’t my contact form email me?”

 I was asked to speak to a few independent mortgage brokers recently on why they should use social media to help promote their new endeavours.
 My first thought was “why wouldn’t you?”
 But I live in that world – it’s my go-to approach and first thoughts on marketing.
 To others, steeped in traditional marketing methods, or new to marketing themselves, they have to see the benefits first before they are willing to plunge down that rabbit hole.
 Read more “Social Marketing for Small Business”

 A client recently asked if they could install the same theme twice in WordPress to build and test different looks using the same theme.
 Yep, you can do that, and here’s how: Read more “Install the same theme twice – how to double dip”